 Now to move on to a slightly greater complexity of introducing the progression of time with the influences of past and present on the future.

-Tarot Card Layouts such as this are for determining a course of action as seen in the context of the subject’s life.
+5 Card Tarot Reading Layouts are for determining a course of action as seen in the context of the subject’s life.

 Card 1 - The subject’s present situation.